ViperxxxVR/Viper-S/README.md

 1. Sign in or Sign up
 2. If signed in skip to number 7!
 3. Create your username and password (Warning: DO NOT give any info to members or staff, Staff should never ask for your password.)
-4. Enter your email and Vrchat username (ex: email: viperisverycool@youremail.com <- gmail, yahoo, etc. viperxxx_real <- vrchat user.)
+4. Enter your email(ex: email: viperisverycool@youremail.com <- gmail, yahoo, etc.)
 5. Get your access code (NOTE: Ask Viper or a admin for a access code (ONLY MANAGER+ HAS ACCESS TO GENERATE CODES!) after that verify your email (check spam or inbox.)
 6. Your all set!
 7. LOGIN: Your information should be set up at the log in screen, if not just re-enter it.